thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 14 September 2022
+### Daily Rundown on Thursday, 15 September 2022

-- The average temperature today is 19.19˚C;
+- The average temperature today is 16.17˚C;
-- With highs of 20.76˚C and lows of 11.02˚C.
+- With highs of 16.67˚C and lows of 9.55˚C.
-- You can expect broken clouds for the day.
+- You can expect scattered clouds for the day.

 <!-- weather_marker ends -->